Kunlong1994/lab3/Lab-#2.md

 pi@ixeXX ~/helloYou $ node server.js /dev/ttyUSB0
 listening on *:8000
 ```
+* Test the functionality with remote browser.
 If everything is working, you should see a message in the terminal that the webserver is listening on port 8000.

-Now, you can go to you web browser and type your '[hostname]:8000' in the address bar.
+Now, you can go to you web browser and type your 'ixe[hostnumber]:8000' in the address bar.

-For me, the address is "ixe05.local:8000"
-* Test the functionality with remote browser.
+* *David* add debug stuff

 ### Fork the 'distant-picture' example project

   1. On your IxE, [fork](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Forking-a-GitHub-project) and git clone the [distant-picture](https://github.com/FAR-Lab/distant-pictures) example project.